 This challenging behavior is the patient’s way to communicate: Dementia patients are sometimes just not able to find the words and sentences to explain what they want.
 They are not even clear about what they want.
 They are overwhelmed and totally frustrated and know no other way to handle it.
 (Such problems increase as dementia progresses).
 We can view their behaviour as their only way to communicate their needs in a situation, and treat it matter-of-factly as “information” rather than get offended or sad.
 We are able to do this in other situations, such as seeing a baby’s crying as a sign of hunger or needing a diaper change, because we accept the fact that the baby is not able to communicate.

-- We are fortunate that our brains are working, and so we can try to understand the patient: Our advantage is that our brain is intact and functioning better that that of the patient.
+- We are fortunate that our brains are working, and so we can try to understand the patient and the situation: Our advantage is that our brain is intact and functioning better that that of the patient and the context of the behavior.
 Let us, therefore, try to understand why the patient is reacting to the current situation in this way.

 Sometimes, a patient may behave in a strange way, but so long as this behaviour is not harming the patient or persons around the patient, it is not a “behaviour of concern” and we need not do anything about it just because it is “odd”.